Skip to main content

 Pizza Argentina

-A thick-crust pizza often loaded with cheese and toppings, distinct from Italian-style pizza.
+A thick-crust pizza piled with cheese and toppings, quite different from the Italian-style thin crust.

 Allergens: